-- Update your plugins.Plugins are the apps that add functionality to your website.
-They can also be a portals for entry by hackers, so it’s important that you use ones by reputable developers who stay on top of the most recent security vulnerabilities and update the plugin to protect their customers.
+2. Update your plugins.Plugins are the apps that add functionality to your website.
+They are also doors through which hackers can enter your site, so it’s important that you use reputable ones built by developers who are conscientious about staying on top of the most recent security vulnerabilities.

-- Check contact and email sign-up forms.
+7. Check contact and email sign-up forms.
 Things randomly stop working more often than you might think.
 If your contact or email sign-up form is that thing, your business may be significantly affected.
 A quick test will make sure that you are still receiving inquiries and subscriptions from your website.

 If your website temporarily or permanently stops working, the cost to your business can be significant.
-If you can’t find the time to do this yourself, or you feel totally overwhelmed after just reading this WordPress Website Maintenance Checklist, we highly recommend you invest in our Wordpress Website Maintenance Contract, so we can do it for you.
-Click below to chat with us about this service.
+If you can’t find the time to do this yourself, or you feel totally overwhelmed by our WordPress Website Maintenance Checklist, we highly recommend you invest in our WordPress Website Maintenance Contract, so we can do it for you.

 Contact us today to chat with us about this service.

 We may receive commissions when you click the links on this page and make a purchase.
 However, this is not why we include them here.
 We truly believe these service providers will help you and your business!

 We’re here to help bring balance to your life and success to your business through quality work, reliable assistance, and creative thinking.

 Janet Doré is the CEO (Chief Everything Officer) of Scribaceous, Inc., and has been passionately supporting her clients since 2013.
 Learn more about her here and connect with her on Linkedin and Facebook!